Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 Now that the Global Address List is now synchronized from your Active Directory / LDAP to Google Workspace, you need your users to access this information in their contacts and most of their devices.

 This is where the trouble begins: Directory contacts do not propagate everywhere.
-For instance, your users will not be able to find in their mobile devices, their Whatsapp, Zoom, etc. all the contact information that is in the directory: You must configure synchronization between your Directory and the Google Contacts of your users.
+For instance, your users will not be able to find in their mobile devices, Whatsapp, Zoom, etc. all the contact information that is in the directory.
+You must configure synchronization between your Directory and the Google Contacts of your users.

 Read More>> Synchronize your Active Directory with Google Contacts